openshift-labs/learn-katacoda/external/citrus/intro/step0.md

 In this Tutorial you are going to learn how to test an HTTP/Rest driven application with [Citrus Framework](https://citrusframework.org/).
-One benefit of this framework is, that it tests systems based on messages and protocals.
+One benefit of htis Framework is, that it tests systems based on messages and protocals.
 This makes the tests independet from the implementation technology of the system under test.
-In this tutorial you'll test a HTTP-Api wich is written in JavaScript and running on node.js in an OpenShift-cluster.
+You'll now test a HTTP-Api wich is written in Javascript and running on nodejs in an Openshift-cluster.

 But first things first: You need a running system under test in order to test it.

-We prepared a simple api-application on [Github](https://github.com/tnobody/todo-example-api.git) which you'll deploy on OpenShift in this step.
+We prepared a simple api-application on [Github](https://github.com/tnobody/todo-example-api.git) which you'll deploy on openshift in this step.

-Thanks to OpenShifts capabilites to deploy applications from a Dockerfile this requires only a few steps.
+Thanks to Openshifts capabilites to deploy applications from a Dockerfile this requires only a few steps.

-First of all you need a project in OpenShift, so login to the OpenShift cluster:
+First of all you need a Openshift Project, so login to the OpenShift cluster:

 `
 oc login -u developer -p developer